edrlab/thorium-reader-doc/content.en/300_accessibility/391_epubTest.md

 Version 1.8 received the following scores:
  * Basic functions 86.67% (Thorium does not allow yet annotating a document)
- * Non-visual reading 100% (Thorium does not annotate a document) Mathematics 100% * Extended descriptions 100
+ * Non-visual reading 100%
+ *  Mathematics 100%
  * Extended descriptions 100%.

 The list of tests is as follows: